steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 {: .language-bash}

 The `#SBATCH` lines are special comments that provide additional information about our job to Slurm;
-for example the account and partition, and the maximum time we expect the job to take when running.
+for example the account and partition, the maximum time we expect the job to take when running, and the number of nodes we'd like to request (in this case, just one).
-We'll look at these and other parameters in more detail later, but let's focus on specifying a correct set of minimal parameters first.
+We'll look at other parameters in more detail later, but let's focus on specifying a correct set of minimal parameters first.

 #### `--account`